VR-25/acc/README.md

 This is primarily intended for extending battery service life.
 On the flip side, the name says it all.

 By default, battery stats are automatically reset once battery capacity reaches `maxCapacity%`.
 Users can choose whether battery stats are also reset every time the charger is unplugged (`resetUnplugged=true/false`).

 Depending on device's capabilities, charging can be controlled based on temperature conditions, battery capacity, time, voltage, current and/or more variables.
-Limiting the charging voltage (i.e., to no more than 4.2 Volts) is the best thing to do for a long lasting battery service life.
-There's an option for that (`onBoot` settings).
-Unfortunately, not all devices/kernels allow modifying `voltage_max` (even with read-write permissions).
-Fortunately, for those who are deprived of this ability, acc can keep battery voltage within less stressful thresholds -- and it does that by default.
-Read on...
+Limiting the charging voltage (i.e., to no more than 4.19 Volts) is the best thing to do for a long lasting battery service life.
+There are two options for that (`onBoot` settings and `acc -v`).
+Unfortunately, not all devices/kernels allow modifying `voltage_max`.
+Nevertheless, acc can still keep battery voltage within less stressful thresholds -- and it does that by default.
+Keep reading.

-Charging is paused when battery temperature >= `maxTemp °C` or capacity >= `maxCapacity%`. `maxTemp °C` includes a cooling timeout in seconds (default: 90).
+Charging is paused when battery temperature >= `maxTemp °C` or capacity >= `maxCapacity%`.
+`maxTemp °C` includes a cooling timeout in seconds (default: 90).
 Charging is paused periodically as well to reduce voltage and temperature induced stress.
-This kicks in at `coolDown capacity` (default: 60) or `lower temperature` (default: 40°C) values.
-Each of these controls can be disabled individually.
+This kicks in at `coolDownCapacity%` (default: 60%) or `coolDownTemp` (default: 40°C) values.
+Each of these can be disabled individually.

 To prevent deep battery discharges and eventual cell damage, system is automatically and cleanly shutdown if battery is not charging and its capacity <= `shutdownCapacity%`.

-Changes to config take effect within `loopDelay` seconds).
+Changes to config take effect within `loopDelay` seconds.
 No reboot is necessary.

 If config.txt is missing, it is automatically recreated with default settings.
 However if it is deliberately removed while acc daemon is running, accd crashes.

 Daemon state is managed with `acc -D|--daemon <start/stop/restart>`. accd can as well be started/restarted by simply running `accd`.
-It can also be stopped through the removal of the lock file `/dev/acc/running`.
-This file  contains the daemon's Process ID (PID).
+It can also be stopped through the removal of the PID file `/dev/acc/pid`.
+That file  contains the daemon's Process ID.

-Logs are stored at `/data/media/0/acc/logs/`. `acc-power_supply-$deviceName.log` contains power supply information.
-That's were one would look for a charging switch when the device is not supported by acc.
+Logs are stored at `/data/media/0/acc/logs/` and `/dev/acc/` (volatile verbose).
+`acc-power_supply-$deviceName.log` contains power supply information.
+That's were one would look for a charging control files when the device is not supported by acc.
 The other log files (`acc-daemon-$deviceName.log*`) contain runtime diagnostic information used for debugging general/advanced issues.

+---
+#### INCLUDED SOFTWARE

+Daily Job Scheduler (djs) - run `djs` or refer to its README.md to learn how to schedule commands, profiles, and even entire scripts.